← Back to Blog

 Zoning Rules and Land-Use Requirements

-Before setting up a backyard or garden suite as a short-term rental (STR), you’ll need to confirm your property’s zoning classification.
-In the Halifax Regional Municipality (HRM), these suites are categorized as Commercial Short-term Rentals because the operator typically doesn’t live in the rented unit [1].
-This means they’re only allowed in zones that already permit tourist or commercial accommodations, like hotels or motels [1].
+Before setting up a backyard or garden suite as a short-term rental, you need to confirm your property's zoning classification.
+In the Halifax Regional Municipality, these suites are categorized as Commercial Short-term Rentals because the operator typically does not live in the rented unit.
+This means they are only allowed in zones that already permit tourist or commercial accommodations.

 Zone Type Typical Uses (Relevant to STRs) STR Classification for Backyard Suites